eagskunst/Myngs/DEPENDENCIES.md

 The EpoxyRecyclerView's `withModels` extension function also removed the need of controller's creation*, So almost all the activities's used views can be seem directly on its Kotlin file.

-*Paging library needs special adapter, which Epoxy supports on a different type of controller.
-This is the only controller that lives on a different file
+*Paging library needs a special adapter, which Epoxy supports on a different type of controller.
+This is the only controller that lives on a different file.

 #### Coil
 Image loading with coroutines.
 Has better support for Kotlin as it is Kotlin first.